nodejs/node/deps/npm/doc/misc/npm-faq.md

 ## Why no namespaces?

 npm has only one global namespace.
-If you want to namespace your own packages, you may: simply use the `-` character to separate the names.  npm is a mostly anarchic system.
+If you want to namespace your own packages, you may: simply use the `-` character to separate the names or use scoped packages.  npm is a mostly anarchic system.
 There is not sufficient need to impose namespace rules on everyone.

 As of 2.0, npm supports scoped packages, which allow you to publish a group of related modules without worrying about name collisions.